Hardziyevich/specific-group/java-programming/doc/basics/first-program.md

 The main unit of organization in a Java program is the <b>class</b>.
 The simplest Java program contains just one class.
 Among other things, a class is a collection of methods.

-There are two types of methods: static methods and non-static methods.
+There are two types of methods: <b>static</b> methods and <b>non-static</b> methods.
 A static method plays a similar role to an ordinary function in other languages.

-In any language, factoring is the process of reorganizing code into different files, classes, methods, libraries, or functions.
+In any language, <i>factoring</i> is the process of reorganizing code into different files, classes, methods, libraries, or functions.